 As they stood around outside the joint, in a smart-ass state of mind

 In pulled an ancient pickup with an old horse trailer hitched behind

-The truck an old green Chevy, year 'bout nineteen fifty-nine
+The truck an old green Chevy, year 'bout nineteen sixty-nine

 With two high wooden sideboards and hay bales bound with twine